 Founded in 1951 by brothers Bryant and Bill McIntosh, McIntosh Brothers has grown to be one of the country’s top farm machinery manufacturers and the Manawatu’s largest crane hire company.

 With Bryant trained as a fitter and turner, the pair saw an opening for jobbing engineers.
 They set up in a Palmerston North back section working in a shed they agreed to renovate as their side of a rent free deal for 6 months.
-They then moved to Grey Street.
-During this time they were mainly doing repairs; you name it, they repaired it.
+Then they moved to Grey Street and during this time they were mainly doing repairs; you name it, they repaired it!

-In the late 1960s, they brought land beside the North Island main trunk train line and built a concrete and steel workshop.
-An early production line was for buzzacott sheep showers for Dalgetys. they also produced stock crates for trucks and did general engineering jobs.
-A staff member who joined in 1961 was Gary Adsett who is still with the company and has been the workshop Foreman for many years.
+In the early 1960's, they brought land beside the North Island main trunk train line and built a purpose-built workshop.
+An early production line was for Buzzacott sheep showers for Dalgetys.
+They also produced stock crates for trucks and did general engineering jobs.
+A staff member who joined in 1961 was Gary Adsett who is still with the company and was workshop Foreman for many years.

 In 1964 they expanded the building and bought a Hastings firm to make stock crates in Hawkes Bay.
 This was closed in 1982 when all work was moved to Palmerston North.

 This prompted the purchase of 1.5ha more land.
 With more stock crates being built they required a crane so the company built its first on a Comer TS3 truck in the 1970's – then a second and a third, until the crane hire became a key part of the business.
 They made agricultural machinery and parts for Centric GDS bale handlers, swift rear ended loaders and Doring implements.